LeonSong1995/MeDuSA/docs/documentation/05_hPSC_Example.md

 Here is an example output:
 ![Example_Pie](hPSC_pseudotime.png)

-For user convenience, we have provided the processed scRNA-seq data with the estimated differentation pseudo-time at the following [link](https://github.com/LeonSong1995/MeDuSA).
+For the convenience of users, we have provided the processed scRNA-seq data with the estimated differentiation pseudo-time at the following [link](https://github.com/LeonSong1995/MeDuSA).

 ## Compare the estimated cell-state abundance to the expected truth